krsatyam1607/FUTURE_CS_01/security_report.md

 ## Recommended Mitigation

-- Always use prepared statements or ORM frameworks that securely handle query parameters.
+- Always use prepared statements that securely handle query parameters.
 - Strictly validate and sanitize all user inputs, especially those coming through GET/POST parameters.
 - Configure database accounts with only the minimum permissions needed for the application to run.
-- Avoid showing raw database errors to users; use generic and user-friendly error messages instead.
+- Avoid showing raw database errors to users, use generic and user-friendly error messages instead.

 ## Supporting Evidence